 While you won’t be sunbathing or meeting others during a day at the beach, Iceland does warm up a bit during its summer season between June-ish and August.

-Since warmer weather is a popular time to travel in, that means Iceland’s popular spots can get much more crowded.
+Since warmer weather is a popular time to travel, that means Iceland’s popular spots can get much more crowded.
 Through the summer months, the tourism numbers get larger and larger making this the peak season for Iceland.

-If you’re a serious photographer, a seasoned traveler looking for a less touristy vibe, or wanting a cheaper all around trip to Iceland, than we’d recommend avoiding this beautiful country in the summer.
+If you’re a serious photographer, a seasoned traveler looking for a less touristy vibe, or wanting a cheaper all-around trip to Iceland, then we’d recommend avoiding this beautiful country in the summer.
 Instead, try out one of their shoulder seasons like Spring or Fall.

 In the summer months, the climate ranges from a high of ~56ºF (~13.3ºC) to a low in the evenings of ~44ºF (~6.1ºC).
 If you haven’t learned by now, you must bring a coat.
 This weather isn’t bikini or swim trunks weather by any stretch.
 Get your winter weather raincoat shopping on.

 You’ll have all the daylight all the time with barely any darkness.
 The summer season in Iceland is unique in that you can have days of almost complete daylight in June.
 It’s crazy!
 In the summer you will find you have anywhere from 17 hours to 21 hours or more of pure daylight.

 I’ve personally experienced this time of the year and it’s very odd going to bed or staying out late and having the sun out like you are partying in the middle of the day.